 Are you looking for a homeopathic cure for croup?
 This article discusses the homeopathy treatment of croup along with the best homeopathic medicine for croup treatment.

-Croup, or laryngotracheobronchitis, is the most common infection of the middle respiratory tract often presents in children 1-5 yr of age group.
+Croup, or laryngotracheobronchitis, is the most common infection of the middle respiratory tract and often presents in children 1-5 yr of age group.

 Croup is most common in children 6 months to 3 years of age.